lextudio/sharpsnmp_docs/pro/getting-started/assembly-features.rst

 Extract Object Identifier Metadata
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Once all metadata are loaded in a ``SimpleObjectRegistry`` instance we can easily extract the information for individual objects,
+Once all the metadata is loaded in a ``SimpleObjectRegistry`` instance, you can easily extract information for individual objects:

 .. code-block:: csharp